The Fear Merchants: Plot

-Meadows, a businessman from Birmingham is found incoherently wandering around Wembley Stadium at night.
+Meadows, a businessman from Birmingham, is found incoherently wandering around Wembley Stadium at night.
 He is the latest in several cases of businessmen found scared out of their minds across the country, which leads to Steed and Peel being called in to investigate.
 Another businessman, Fox, is soon found in a similar condition after an incident at his gym.
 Unsure of what is causing these incidents, Steed and Peel determine that all the affected men are owners or senior executives at ceramics companies.
 They visit Crawley and White, Fox's fellow partners at his company.
 Not long after their meeting, Crawley is kidnapped by someone posing as his driver and is badly injured due to erratic driving.

 Upon further investigation, Steed and Peel find that Jeremy Raven, the owner of another ceramics company, had written to the executives at the other companies proposing a merger, which was unanimously rejected.
 Despite the protection of Mrs Peel, White is also affected by someone playing on his fear of birds, the fear being so great that White ends up jumping from a window to his death.
 This causes Steed to apply more pressure on Raven, leading him to discover that Raven had hired the Business Efficiency Bureau to support him with the merger bid.

 The Business Efficiency Bureau is an organisation headed by Pemberton, focused on ruthlessly helping its clients attain their business goals by working against their competitors.
 The Chief Scientist, Dr Voss, has developed a questionnaire for targets to answer under the innocent guise of 'market research', thus allowing the Bureau to understand their deepest fears and apply them in practice.
 The scaring incidents are carried out by Pemberton's enforcer, Gilbert, who had been the one to drive Crawley in the car and attack Mrs Peel in White's office after his death.
-Raven is horrified to discover what the Bureau has actually been doing and protests that he never meant for them to act so ruthlessly for him.
-Pemberton dismisses him, leading Raven to try and contact Steed.
+Raven is horrified to discover what the Bureau has been doing and protests that he never meant for them to act so ruthlessly for him.
+Pemberton dismisses him, leading Raven to try to contact Steed.